DFEAGILEDEVOPS/MTC/design/2020/design-ideas.md

-extract marking to separate service.  consider where it stores marks to avoid too many sql connections consider redis for transient status lookups should we have a bit flag on the check table, that we can set when check received.  this would be a low cost solution to maintaining 'checks not received yet' for teachers. expiry flag would help with distinction on whether some havent been received in time, or whether we can still wait
+extract marking to separate service.  consider where it stores marks to avoid too many sql connections consider redis for transient status lookups should we have a bit flag on the check table, that we can set when check received.  this would be a low cost solution to maintaining 'checks not received yet' for teachers. expiry flag would help with distinction on whether some havent been received in time, or whether we can still wait.

+#### revised journey

+- check receiver function:
+  - message is received from the complete-check queue
+  - properties are validated against v2 schema
+  - message is decompressed to reveal JSON payload
+  - school id is extracted to provide partition and row keys of schoolid and check code respectively.
+  - record is inserted into receivedCheck table
+    - partitionKey: schoolid
+    - rowKey: checkCode
+    - checkData: decompressed archive property value
+    - dateReceived: current UTC datetime
+  - sql.mtc_admin.check.receivedByServerAt is updated to current UTC datetime
+    - if update fails or check is not found this information is recorded in sqlUpdateError column of receivedCheck record
+    - the execution timeout of the function must take into consideration the potential for waits on the sql insert
+- check validator function:
+  - insertion of entry into receivedCheck triggers input binding
+  - properties of JSON payload are checked to ensure schema is correct
+  - message is dispatched to unmarked-check queue via output binding
+- check marker function:
+  - message is received from unmarked-check queue
+  - properties are validated against V1 schema (schoolid and checkCode)
+  - receivedCheck entry is retrieved
+  - check is marked
+  - score is recorded in mark column
+  - row is updated in receivedCheck table
+  - if marking fails, error details are stored in markError column and row is updated

 ### expire-prepared-checks function